chvia223/business-website-demo/README.md

-# WDD 130 Final Project
-Owner: Christian Viazzo

-Semester: Winter 2021

-The `website` branch contains the live website hosted with GitHub pages.
-The `dev` branch is where develpment for this website takes place.

 # Overview

 This is a website designed to help me practice HTML, CSS, and Javascript.
-I also took time to build this concept website by creating wireframes,
+I also took time to build this concept website by creating wireframes and a style guide.
+Both are accessible from the website itself.
+To view it go to the right side menu and click on the github-pages tab.
+Click `View Deployment` on the most recent build.

+The `website` branch contains the live website hosted with GitHub pages.

 [Software Demo Video](Link not working currently)